People with depressive disorders have persistently depressed

 - Loss of appetite and weight (but sometimes people 'comfort eat'

 and put on weight)

-- Either trouble sleeping, or over-sleeping and staying in bed
+- Either difficulty sleeping, or over-sleeping and staying in bed

 most of the day